A Survey of Model Architectures in Information Retrieval: Learning-to-Rank Model Architectures

-\paragraph{Pointwise, Pairwise, and Listwise Approaches with ML Models.} The pointwise approach is the simplest, treating each document independently.
+The pointwise approach is the simplest, treating each document independently.
 It frames the problem as a regression or classification task, where the model $f(\mathbf{x}_i)$ aims to predict the exact relevance label $\mathbf{y}_i$.
 While straightforward, this approach ignores the crucial fact that ranking is about the relative order of documents, not their absolute scores~\citep{burges2010ranknet}.

 The pairwise approach addresses this by focusing on the relative order of document pairs.
 Given two documents $\mathcal{D}_i$ and $\mathcal{D}_j$ for the same query, the goal is to predict which one is more relevant.
 This transforms ranking into a binary classification problem.
 Seminal pairwise models include \textsc{RankSVM}~\citep{joachims2006training}, which adapts the Support Vector Machine framework to maximize the number of correctly ordered pairs, and \textsc{RankNet}~\citep{burges2005learning}, which uses a neural network and a probabilistic cost function based on pairwise logistic loss.
-While more aligned with the nature of ranking than the pointwise approach, pairwise methods still do not directly optimize the list-based evaluation metrics (e.g., NDCG, ERR) that are standard in IR evaluation.
+While more aligned with the nature of ranking than the pointwise approach, pairwise methods still do not directly optimize the list-based evaluation metrics (e.g., nDCG, MRR) that are standard in IR evaluation.

 The listwise approach directly tackles this issue by defining the loss function over an entire list of documents for a given query.
 These methods aim to directly optimize ranking metrics.
 A pivotal line of work began with \textsc{LambdaRank}~\citep{burges2006learning}, which observed that for gradient-based optimization, one only needs the gradients of the loss function.
-It introduced "Lambda gradients," which are derived from the change in an IR metric (like NDCG) when two documents in a ranked list are swapped.
+It introduced ``Lambda gradients'', which are derived from the change in an IR metric (like nDCG) when two documents in a ranked list are swapped.
 This technique was then combined with Multiple Additive Regression Trees (MART), a Gradient Boosted Decision Tree (\textsc{GBDT}) algorithm~\citep{friedman2001greedy}, to create \textsc{LambdaMART}~\citep{wu2010adapting}.
 Due to its strong performance and robustness, \textsc{LambdaMART} became a dominant industry standard for many years~\citep{ke2017lightgbm}.